From confusion to confidence.

 What is a “category of workers,” and how should we define it for reporting?

-Group similar jobs in a fair, consistent way.
+You will need to group similar jobs in a fair, consistent way.
 Keep categories steady over time and explain clearly how you’ve defined them.

 Read more